FAQ Corona virus for flex workers

 For our customers we carry out the NOW regulation with a ‘corona idle hours arrangement’.
 We emailed our customers about the method and conditions of our arrangement.
 If your help is needed, you have received an email from us.

 The TOFA (Temporary Bridging Scheme for Flexible Workers) is a scheme for flex workers who (almost) no longer have any income due to the corona crisis.
 We do not play a role in this scheme; flex workers can submit an application for an allowance to the UWV.
-The scheme is expected to open at the end of June.
+Please note: you can no longer apply for the TOFA allowance.
+The application period is closed from July 27, 2020.

 Call in sick with our service desk at +31 (0) 10 – 311 28 10.
 Naturally, call your doctor as well.